 As a result of our operations, we file income tax returns in various jurisdictions including U.S. federal, U.S. state and foreign jurisdictions.
 We are routinely subject to examination by taxing authorities in these various jurisdictions.
-Our U.S. tax matters for the years 2000 through 2019 remain subject to examination by the Internal Revenue Service ("IRS") due to our net operating loss carryforwards.
-Our U.S. tax matters for the years 2000 through 2019 remain subject to examination by various state and local tax jurisdictions due to our net operating loss carryforwards.
+In August 2020, the Internal Revenue Service ("IRS") completed its examination of the Company's federal tax returns for 2016-2018 with no material adjustments identified.
+Our U.S. tax matters for 2019 remain subject to IRS examination.
+Our U.S. tax matters for 2001, 2002, 2005-2007 and 2011-2015 also remain subject to IRS examination due to the remaining availability of net operating loss carryforwards generated in those years.
+Our U.S. tax matters for 2001, 2002, 2005-2007 and 2011-2019 remain subject to examination by various state and local tax jurisdictions.
 Our tax matters for the years 2010 through 2019 remain subject to examination by the respective foreign tax jurisdiction authorities.